Palace to Palace FAQs

 We will you send your Palace to Palace departure pack around 1-4 weeks prior to the big day.
 We will notify you when to expect your pack via email so please do look out for emails from us.
 The pack will contain your rider technical t-shirt, your bib, timing chip and a full guide for joining, participating and departing Palace to Palace (complete with travel advice etc).

 Yes – we’ll be in touch regularly with any updates you need to know about, so please make sure you read our emails.
 We’ll also give you some great tips on training, nutrition, bike maintenance and fundraising.

-Ultra riders you have a choice of two start times – 6:30am to 6:45am or 6:45am to 7am.
+Ultra riders, your start time will be between 6:45am to 7am.
 You'll be the first to set off.
 Those riding the Classic 45-mile route will be able to select a start time from 7am to 9:15am.